nickvirag/pop-log/README.md

-# shitlog
+# 💩log

-shitlog is a shitty Node.JS grade and hour tracking webapp with support for multiple organizations and email invites.
+💩log is a 💩ty Node.JS grade and hour tracking webapp with support for multiple organizations and email invites.

 ### Installation